-• Expand and enhance programs that provide funds to train current and future researchers on innovative research techniques.
+- Expand and enhance programs that provide funds to train current and future researchers on innovative research techniques. - Support programs to train autistic researchers and researchers from diverse communities to conduct research related to autism.

-- Support programs to train autistic researchers and researchers from diverse communities to conduct research related to autism. - Develop programs to translate and disseminate autism research findings into actionable recommendations and real-world practice.
+- Develop programs to translate and disseminate autism research findings into actionable recommendations and real-world practice. - Improve recruitment and retention of early-career autism researchers.